cd-glacier/table-driven-gotest/README.md

 # go test command for table driven

 You can choice a test case of table driven test and go test.
-This program search test table automatically and Run go Test only test case you choiced.
+This program search test table automatically and Run go Test only test case that you select or you write in command line.

 ## Build